zlouis/2017_BFRSS_Analysis/README.md

 From terminal run `julia process3.jl`

+By default, the script will run to pull Rhode Island Data.<br>
 To run Maine data extraction and export data, change the following lines in `process3.jl`:

 line 7   - Rename output file to desired name<br>